Hotel

 A hotel is an establishment that provides paid lodging on a short-term basis.
-Facilities provided inside a hotel room may range from a modest-quality mattress in a small room to large suites with bigger, higher-quality beds, a dresser, a refrigerator, and other kitchen facilities, upholstered chairs, a flat-screen television, and en-suite bathrooms.
+Facilities provided inside a hotel room may range from a modest-quality mattress in a small room to large suites with bigger, higher-quality beds, a dresser, a refrigerator, and other kitchen facilities, upholstered chairs, a television, and en-suite bathrooms.
 Small, lower-priced hotels may offer only the most basic guest services and facilities.
 Larger, higher-priced hotels may provide additional guest facilities such as a swimming pool, a business center with computers, printers, and other office equipment, childcare, conference and event facilities, tennis or basketball courts, gymnasium, restaurants, day spa, and social function services.
 Hotel rooms are usually numbered (or named in some smaller hotels and B&Bs) to allow guests to identify their room.
 Some boutique, high-end hotels have custom decorated rooms.
 Some hotels offer meals as part of a room and board arrangement.
 In Japan, capsule hotels provide a tiny room suitable only for sleeping and shared bathroom facilities.

 The precursor to the modern hotel was the inn of medieval Europe.
 For a period of about 200 years from the mid-17th century, coaching inns served as a place for lodging for coach travelers.
 Inns began to cater to wealthier clients in the mid-18th century.
 One of the first hotels in a modern sense was opened in Exeter in 1768.
-Hotels proliferated throughout Western Europe and North America in the early 19th century, and luxury hotels began to spring up in the later part of the 19th century, paricularly in the United States.
+Hotels proliferated throughout Western Europe and North America in the early 19th century, and luxury hotels began to spring up in the later part of the 19th century, particularly in the United States.